-It is safe to assume that n has the intrinsic gender feature of the associated head noun, whether because n is the gender feature's source (Kramer 2015, Kihm 2005, Lecarme 2002) or by inheritance upon head-movement and morphological merger of N to n.
+It is safe to assume that n has the intrinsic gender feature of the associated head noun, whether because n is the gender feature's source (see Kramer 2015, Kihm 2005, Lecarme 2002 for proposals) or by inheritance upon head-movement and morphological merger of N to n.
+12 What matters for present purposes is that n possesses the intrinsic gender feature of the possessum.
 Overt gender/noun class morphology on 'of' in Bantu and other Type 1 languages shows clearly that arguments within the extended nominal projections in these languages obtain the concordial gender feature (see (7)-(12)).
-Leaving the mechanics of concord for section 3.2, I illustrate its effects for a Chichewa possessor schematically in (24)a-d.
+Leaving the mechanics of concord for section 3.2, I illustrate its effects for a Chichewa possessor schematically in (24)b-d.
 Concord shares the features of n with the KP headed by associative -a - 'of' as shown in (24)c.
-When the labeling algorithm applies, shared their features are taken as the label.
-The same for the Hausa masculine feature of gidaa - 'house' in (25) (Chichewa N-raising and Hausa NP-raising derive surface word orders; on the latter see note 7).
+When the labeling algorithm applies, these shared Class 7 features are taken as the label.
+The same for the Hausa masculine feature of qidaa - 'house' in (25) (Chichewa N-raising and Hausa NPraising derive surface word orders; on the latter see note 7).